Montalcino

 A brief history of Montalcino

-At a distance of just over forty kilometres from Sienna, Montalcino is named after the holm oaks that used to cover the hill it stands on.
+Montalcino is named after the holm oaks that used to cover the hill it stands on and is located in the Val d'Orcia just over 40 km from Sienna.

-The town, founded it would seem, in the first decades of the 10th century by refugees from the town of Roselle has kept its urban structure almost since the time of its greatest expansion and brilliance, in the Middle Ages.
+Montalcino seems to have been founded in the first decades of the 10 C by refugees from the town of Roselle and has kept its urban structure almost since the time of its greatest expansion and brilliance, in the Middle Ages.
 Its stormy history together with defensive requirements have combined to give Montalcino its picturesque setting.
-From the avenues that skirt the walls, we look out on to views that could be paintings by the masters of the Sienese Trecento.
+From the avenues that skirt the walls, there are views that could be paintings by the masters of the Siennese Trecento.
 Empty spaces, squares, gardens and rows of olive-trees and vines relate in a kind of counterpoint with tightly-knit streets and major buildings.

 The fortress, the churches, the steep lanes and stairways and alleys and the municipal palace, with its slender tower, take us back in time to distant fascinating periods.

 The earliest settlements of Montalcino - the name first appears in a document of 814 A.D. - grew up under the feudal tutelage of the monks.
 They spread in the communal period, into a municipality, acquiring considerable importance, both political and military, owing to their strategic position on the old Francigena Way.
-As a result they were in conflict with Siena from the end of the 12th century for over seventy years.
+As a result they were in conflict with Sienna from the end of the 12 C for over seventy years.
 During this period, sieges and wars alternated with moments of fragile peace and pacts were broken at the slightest provocation.

 Abbey of S. Antimo